-Mike Fuline enters his fifth season as head men's basketball coach at Mount Union.
+Mike Fuline enters his sixth season as head men's basketball coach at Mount Union.

-Fuline has quickly changed the face of the Purple Raiders program evident by winning the first Ohio Athletic Conference Tournament championship in 18 seasons and making a Sweet 16 appearance in the NCAA Tournament last season.
-The Raiders finished the season ranked No. 14 in the d3hoops.com top 25.
+Fuline has quickly changed the face of the Purple Raiders program evident by winning the first Ohio Athletic Conference Tournament championship in 18 seasons and making a Sweet 16 appearance in the NCAA Tournament in 2014-15.
+The Raiders finished that season ranked No. 14 in the d3hoops.com top 25.

 Fuline came to Mount Union after spending eight years as a head coach at Massillon Jackson (2005-11) and Rootstown (2003-05) high schools.